Tackling road casualties with average speed cameras

 Please note these timeframes may be subject to change

 - A583 Preston New Road - this route has been amended due to a temporary speed restriction in the Little Plumpton area.
-Installation due to commence on the shortened route October 2017.
+Installation commenced on the shortened route at the end of November 2017.

 - A675 Belmont – northern section of the route went live on Friday 9 June.
 Ground works are due to begin shortly on the remainder of the route bordering GMP.

 - A682 Gisburn Road, Pendle - installation commenced at the end of July 2017.